A Closer Look at the Rasmussen University – Aurora/Naperville Campus

 - Want to venture out a little?
 Downtown Aurora is an excellent option with shops, galleries, restaurants, a brewpub, casino and the Paramount Theatre all nearby.

-Find your home at the Rasmussen College – Aurora/Naperville campus
+Find your home at the Rasmussen University – Aurora/Naperville campus

-Here at the Rasmussen College – Aurora/Naperville campus, our students are our first priority.
+Here at the Rasmussen University– Aurora/Naperville campus, our students are our first priority.
 We pride ourselves on creating an inspiring and supportive environment to help students advance their education and change their lives for the better.
-If you want to learn more about finding your place in our community of learners, check out the Rasmussen College Aurora Campus Facebook page.
+If you want to learn more about finding your place in our community of learners, check out the Rasmussen University Aurora Campus Facebook page.

 1 The Health Information Technician Associate’s degree program offered at the Aurora/Naperville campus in Illinois is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
 200 East Randolph Street, Suite 5100, Chicago, IL 60601, 312-235-3255